joglomedia/LEMPer/README.md

 * -u your username (DO NOT use root login)
 * -s your website domain name
-* -t website type, available options: default, laravel, phalcon, wordpress, wordpress-ms
+* -t website type, available options: default, laravel, phalcon, wordpress, wordpress-ms (multisite)
 * -d absolute path to your site directory containing the index file

 for more helps